diraniyoussef/Automation/README.md

 If you understood the code you may customize it as you like.

+The code I will be putting is for 2 pins communicated thru their panel to another 2 pins on another panel.

 Any questions are welcome.

 One day I may make a video about it.
 In fact one video is already made. check my profile for a vimeo link.